halimath/expect/README.md

 })
 ```

 ## Defining you own matcher

 Defining you own matcher is very simple: Implement a type that implements the `Matcher` interface which
 contains a single method: `Match`.
-The method receives a `Context` and the actual value.
-Perform the matching
+The method receives a `TB` and the actual value (for internal testability)
-steps and call `Fail` of `Failf` from the `Context` to fail the test with a given message.
-As most matchers
+this module defines a `TB` interface which is a striped-down version of `testing.TB`.

+Perform the matching steps and invoke any method on `TB` to log a message and/or fail the test.
+Matchers are
+encouraged to use `Error` and `Errorf` as this will work with both `ExpectThat` and `EnsureThat` (internally,
+`EnsureThat` just uses a delegate wrapper for `TB`, which delegate `Error` to `Fail` ...).

-can be implemented by a closure function, `expect-go` provides the `MatcherFunc` convenience type.
+As most matchers can be implemented by a closure function, `expect-go` provides the `MatcherFunc` convenience
+type.
+Almost all built-in matchers are implemented using `MatcherFunc`.

 The following example shows how to implement a matcher for asserting that a given number is even.
 The example
 uses generics to handle all kinds of integral numbers.